cotes2020/jekyll-theme-chirpy/_posts/02Security/conference/CNSCon/note copy.md

 Cloud native tools are meant to introduce security early in the application lifecycle.

-- <font color=red> Security testing </font> needs to identify `compliance violations and misconfigurations` early to create `short and actionable feedback cycles` for continuous improvement.
+- <font color=OrangeRed> Security testing </font> needs to identify `compliance violations and misconfigurations` early to create `short and actionable feedback cycles` for continuous improvement.

 - This approach enables security failures to follow familiar workflows raised for other issues in the pipeline (e.g., bug fixes or continuous integration failures), which already require resolution before moving software further in the pipeline.